mahesh-gfx/FlowLab-Prototype/README.md

 ## Project Overview

-FlowLab is a flexible node-based workflow tool for pre-processing data, creating and displaying data visualizations.
+FlowLab is a flexible node-based workflow tool for pre-processing data, creating and displaying data visualisation workflows.

 ## Table of Contents